Bishwas-py/fiverr-scraping-api/README.md

     - `actions.py`: Defines the Actions class responsible for handling HTTP requests.

 `scraper.py` gives you a function named `get_perseus_initial_props()` which returns the initial props of the Fiverr page.
-This function is used by the other modules to extract initial `JSON` data from the page, and is also used by `gig_scrape.py` and `profile_scrape.py` to extract data from the page.
+This function is used by the modules to extract initial `JSON` data from the page, and is also used by `gig_scrape.py` and `profile_scrape.py` to extract data from the page.

 ## License